duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 - If a Spice is triggered, we run its `handle` function.

 - If the Spice's handle function returns a value, it is used to replace our **$1** placeholder in the **spice to** URL, and then a request is made to that URL.
-When the API responds with a JSON object, it is wrapped, making the JSON object the input to our JavaScript callback function (which will now define!)
+When the API responds with a JSON object, it is wrapped, making the JSON object the input to our JavaScript callback function (which we'll now define!)

 ------